d-schneid/SOP/README.md

   use whatever you want).
 + If the system you are deploying on uses SELinux, you might need a [:Z](https://docs.docker.com/storage/bind-mounts/) tag at the end of you bind mount.
-+ If you your compose version supports it, you can use [resource limits](https://stackoverflow.com/questions/42345235/how-to-specify-memory-cpu-limit-in-docker-compose-version-3)
++ If your compose version supports it, you can use [resource limits](https://stackoverflow.com/questions/42345235/how-to-specify-memory-cpu-limit-in-docker-compose-version-3)
   ,
-  as the app will use a lot of resources, especially CPU cores, if you don't impose limits.
+  as the app will use a lot of resources, especially CPU time, if you don't impose limits.

 ---